Foxconn to build AI data factories using Nvidia chips and software

-TAIPEI :Taiwan's Foxconn, the world's largest contract manufacturer, will build artificial intelligence data factories using Nvidia chips and software to make products including self-driving cars, the companies said on Wednesday.
+TAIPEI :Taiwan's Foxconn, the world's largest contract manufacturer, will build artificial intelligence data factories using Nvidia chips and software to use in products including self-driving cars, the companies said on Wednesday.

 Sharing a stage at Foxconn's annual Tech Day in Taipei, Foxconn Chairman Liu Young-way and Nvidia CEO Jensen Huang said their companies were building AI factories together.